thenexthub/Codira/docs/CppInteroperability/GettingStartedWithC++Interop.md

 ```

-- We are now able to import our C++ Module into our swift code, and import the package into existing projects
+- We are now able to import our C++ Module into our language code, and import the package into existing projects

 ```
-//In main.swift
+//In main.code

 import CxxTest

 public struct CxxInterop {

-    public func callCxxFunction(n: Int32) -> Int32 {
+    public fn callCxxFunction(n: Int32) -> Int32 {
         return cxxFunction(n: n)
     }
 }